Article

 Operations at the base ended in July 1945, when it was reduced to care and maintenance in August 1945, and saw some civil use for commercial flying boats, which used the facility into the 1950s.

 The concrete slipway that served the base can still be seen today, visible on current aerial imagery of the area, and lies only a few yards north of the present day helipad, used by the Helicopter Emergency Services (HEMS) when attending at the local hospital.
-There are no other significant remains of the base itself, Battery Park has been developed over the years, and now has a large pitch for ball games, and the mooring station area was subsequently occupied by a sewage treatment plant.
+There are no other significant remains of the base itself, Battery Park has been developed over the years, and now has a football pitch and pavilion.
+The area formerly used as a mooring station area has been taken over by a sewage treatment plant.

-A little history of the squadrons and organisations which operated from RAF Greenock is apparent, with the following units having been listed:
+Some of the squadrons and organisations which operated from RAF Greenock have been identified:

-The history of this facility is interesting, and was passed to us by a former seaplane pilot, who served in the Clyde seaplane bases.
+This short history of this facility was passed to us by a former seaplane pilot who served in the Clyde seaplane bases.

 Lord Beaverbrook was then in charge of warplane construction, and learned of the existence of a redundant shipyard in Greenock, formerly Cairn's Yard, it has lain abandoned since 1937 when the owner had gone into voluntary liquidation.
 He considered this would be useful for seaplane operation, either for construction or repair, and quickly ordered a group of engineers to occupy the premises.
 Once he had become aware of the factory, he knew he had to move without delay, as he was aware of plans to expand the existing Royal Naval Torpedo Factory in Greenock.
 The engineers were concerned about the lack of paperwork but he told them just to do it.